dbca-wa/wastd/docs/specification.rst

 * the response to a ministerial inquiry,
 * annual reporting for a steering committee,
-* strategic advice to a policy officer.
+* strategic advice to a policy officer,

+and demonstrates the current implementation as a proof-of-concept / gap analysis.

 Minister, steering committee, policy officer
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^